Zillertal Alps Family Walking Adventure

 See our Family Adventure Guide for more information about our holidays and accommodation.

-Year after year the 4-star Hotel Waldheim has won accolades from our guests for its beautifully maintained accommodation, exceptionally helpful service and wonderful meals.
-Owners Helga Pfister and her family pride themselves on the quality of their hotel which is situated in a quiet location; overlooking meadows and a few minutes walk from the village centre.
-The hotel has been welcoming guests from HF Holidays for more than 25 years.
+Year after year the 4-star Hotel Waldheim has won accolades from our guests for its beautifully maintained accommodation, helpful service and wonderful meals.
+Owner Helga Pfister and her family pride themselves on the quality of their hotel.
+The hotel has been welcoming HF Holidays guests for more than 25 years.

 This accommodation is branded 'Character and Comfort' as the hotel is considered to offer a warm welcome at the small friendly family-run hotel which offers a more personal and friendly service.

 |Hotel Waldheim has 20 immaculate bedrooms.